Tripplenut/AP-CompSci-Work/README.md

     I don't really know how to explain how it works so maybe when I upload the files for the projects it will make sense.
     For now a youtube video will have to do https://youtu.be/2spTnAiQg4M

+MazeRecursion-
+    This project was about solving a char matrix maze filled with astrixs and white spaces.
+    The start was the center and you needed to figure out all the conditions to find the most optimal solution for each exit.
+    It was a pretty simple project and I commented most of it so it could make sense in the future because I hate recursion.
+    To use it just hit run or change up with matrix if you wanna see it with different solutions and stuff, just keep the center(5,5) blank or change it.

 Text-
     I think this project was for like html conversion or something, I dont really know.
     To use it just change the inputs in the main method, There's text in there as an example.

+TowerOfHanoi-
+    This assignment is based on the Tower of Hanoi.
+    It solves the tower of hanoi problem thing, you know what im talking about It was annoying to trace but I ended up getting it to work.
+    If you would like to test this out yourself go ahead and open up a tower of hanoi game or click this link. https://www.mathsisfun.com/games/towerofhanoi.html